 How do I pay the rent?
 Venmo!

-Do you accept animals?One fur baby per household is potentially allowable.
-Occasionally two VERY WELL behaved cats.
+Do you accept animals?One fur baby pet is potentially allowable.
 NO DOGS.
 EXOTICS (including birds), BUNNIES OR FARM ANIMALS.
 Animals which currently live with you only.
-Neither Pet deposits nor pet rent are currently charged.
+Neither pet deposits nor pet rent are currently charged.
 We adhere to all animal laws, our insurance company's restrictions and use the Philadelphia Women's Humane Society* pet tenancy model.
 Even if visiting a pet must qualify, be an ADULT, house broken, spayed/neutered, trained, indoor and socialized standard domestic animal suited for urban living named in the lease.
 (We've had severe damage numerous times.)

 Will you negotiate rent or your policies?
-Sorry but no. Please don't ask.
+No. Please don't ask.

 How does maintenance work?
-By Phila Code tenants renting houses have more responsibilities than those renting apartmenst.
+By Phila Code tenants renting houses have more responsibilities than those renting apartments.
 The Code assigns house tenants snow and ice removal, testing all detectors monthly or as the manufacturer recommends and maintaining the pest and vermin-free condition of the house.
-Every month our tenants also have a shortlist of tasks (which takes about 15 minutes) such as running a sanitizing cycle for the dishwasher and washer, clearing the dryer vent, etc. The list is emailed monthly.
+Every month our tenants also have a shortlist of tasks (which takes about 15 minutes) such as running a sanitizing cycle for the dishwasher and washer, clearing the dryer vent, etc.

-We spend less than an hour every month doing basic maintenance: enzyme clean all the drains, faucet filters, shower head, change the heater filter, clean the garbage disposal and refrigerator vents and reset the electrical panel.
-Twice a year the heating/air conditioning system is professionally maintenanced, and on the same day the range filters and thermostat and CO2 detector batteries are changed, outside faucets are seasonally adjusted, window channels cleaned and locks maintained.
+We spend less than an hour every month doing basic maintenance: enzyme clean all the drains (products such as toothpaste and shaving cream can wreck havoc with pipes), faucet filters, shower head, change/clean the heater filter, clean the garbage disposal and refrigerator vents and reset the electrical panel.
+Twice a year the heating/air conditioning system and roof are professionally maintained.
+Also twice a year the range filters and thermostat and CO2 detector batteries are changed, outside faucets seasonally adjusted, window channels cleaned and locks maintained.

 How do I care for the house?
 Easy.
 It’s all spelled out in a house manual, and we do onboarding.
 Cleaning is water for most things.
 After all you wouldn’t use dish detergent to clean your car.
 (It will strip off the wax coating and permanently damage the paint just like using vinegar on grouted tile or granite.
 It destroys the surface.)